 First, prepare your workspace by covering surfaces with newspaper or parchment paper to protect against spills.
 Cut the soap base into small, uniform pieces to ensure even melting.
 Place the soap base in a heat-safe container and melt it in the microwave or over a double boiler, stirring occasionally until completely melted.

-Pour the melted soap base into soap molds, tapping the molds gently on the counter to release any air bubbles.
+Pour the melted soap base into soap molds, gently tapping the molds on the counter to release air bubbles.
 Allow the soap to cool and harden completely, typically for several hours or overnight.
 Once hardened, carefully remove the soap from the molds and allow it to cure for a few days before using or packaging.

 With a few simple steps, you can create beautifully crafted homemade soap bars that are gentle on the skin and perfect for gift-giving or personal use.